KaiFig/Unit_4/Project/read_me.md

 ## Video
 https://drive.google.com/drive/folders/1Eb6pjUbozH7UqI9INZChI23BUmCSp13v?usp=sharing

-The planning for the video is in the appendix
+The planning for the video is in the appendix.

 # Critieria E: Evaluation